 If you see a blinking red light on your Nespresso Aeroccino milk frother, it means that there is a machine error.
 But what exactly caused the error?
 How do you fix it so you can get back to making cappuccinos and lattes with your Nespresso machine?
-A Nespresso frother blinking red and not working has five potential causes.
+A Nespresso frother blinking red has five potential causes.
 Fortunately, you can fix most of these causes pretty easily.
 In addition, from time to time you may notice that your Aeroccino isn’t frothing as well as it used to.
 I have some tips to fix that too so you can get back to making your cup of coffee just as you like it.
 Keep reading to learn more.

 - Nespresso Frother Blinking Red Light Causes & Solutions

 - Nespresso Aeroccino Not Frothing Well (No Flashing Red Light)

 Nespresso Frother Blinking Red Light Causes & Solutions

 Reason #1: Missing or Broken Whisk

-If you want frothed or foaming milk leave the coil around the whisk and be sure to only fill to the bottom link.
+If you want frothed or foaming milk leave the coil around the whisk and be sure to only fill to the bottom line.
 However, to steam milk for a latte, remove the coil before putting the whisk in.
 Without the coil, you can fill to either the bottom or top line.
 If you lost your whisk, you’ll need to get a new one.
 You can get a model 3 replacement or a model 4 replacement on Amazon.

 Reason #2: Back To Back Uses Of The Aeroccino